SaurabhSinghRbz/Spotify2.0-Web-Music-Player/README.md

 npm i --legacy-peer-deps
 ```

-After successful clone, run this command to run it on localhost server
+After the successful clone, run this command to run it on the localhost server

 ```
 npm run dev